The 7 Best Mother's Day Gift Ideas From Around the World

 Even though the name and reason behind it are the same, the way it’s celebrated varies per country.
-From Mother’s Day gifts to special dishes, the traditions around the world could be more different than you might think.
+From thoughtful Mother’s Day gifts to special dishes, the traditions around the world could be more different than you might think.

 It’s not just the date of Mother’s Day that differs in countries all over the world.
-The traditions on this day are also different.
+The traditions on this day are also diverse.
 Some treat their mother with a luxury breakfast in bed and others take them on a day out to the spa or a restaurant.
 Some spoil them with Mother’s Day gifts, and others go on an unforgettable experience.

 Mother’s Day in the UK and Ireland

 Mother’s Day (or Mothering Sunday) in the UK and Ireland is all about going out for the day.
 Mothering Day has changed a lot since its origin, as it was created as a religious day.
-Throughout the years, Mothering Day has shifted to showing appreciation to mothers by spoiling them with lovely written cards and a small gift.
+Throughout the years, this celebratory day has shifted to showing appreciation to mothers by spoiling them with lovely written cards and a small gift.

 Mother’s Day in most of Europe

-Some children even write poems for their mum/mother.
+Some children even write poems for their mum.
 In some countries across Europe, like Germany, France, and Spain, a festive meal is also a big part of the day.
 It’s all about letting mum relax in her chair while the children and dad pamper her with food and hugs.
-It’s a relaxing day for the family that they mainly spend at home or at a weekend away.
+It’s a truly relaxing day for the family that they mainly spend at home or at a weekend away.

 Mother’s Day in the US

 Many families go out for a nice dinner, while others stay at home and prepare their mother’s favourite meal.
 Children who are unfortunately not able to see their family on Mother’s Day make sure to take the time for a long phone call to show their gratitude.
-It’s a day where mums get spoiled as much as possible.
+It’s a day where moms get spoiled as much as possible.

 Mother’s Day in Australia

 Mother’s Day in Australia is covered in flowers.
 This is Australia’s most popular gift for Mother’s Day.
 Carnations and chrysanthemums are the traditional flowers to surprise mothers.
 These flowers are typically combined with gift vouchers from the children to go do something fun, such as visiting a museum or a getaway.

 Mother’s Day in Mexico

 Food, music, dancing, and drinks are the main themes of a Mexican Mother’s Day.
 The day starts with a serenade of the song “Las Mañanitas” and fresh flowers.
 Just like in Australia, flowers are never excluded from the gifts to their mothers.
 Eating is done mainly out of the house, which makes the restaurants packed with loving families and beautifully dressed-up madres.

 There you have it, some of the most popular Mother’s Day gifts and traditions across the globe.
 Even though some traditions are different, we all have the same goal: showing gratitude to mothers and making sure that they feel loved and spoiled.